• Home

 Secure mode ensures that customers' feature flag evaluations are kept private in web browser environments, and that one end user cannot inspect the variations for another end user.
 On an insecure device, a malicious end user could use a context or user key to identify what flag values another end user receives by analyzing the results of multiple flag evaluations.
 Secure mode prevents you from doing an evaluation for a context or user key that hasn't been signed on the backend.

-Secure mode is only available for communication between client-side SDKs and LaunchDarkly.
-It is not necessary for server-side SDKs.
+Secure mode is not necessary for server-side SDKs.

-Secure mode works by having you configure your JavaScript SDK to include a server-generated HMAC SHA256 hash of your context or user key.
+Secure mode works when you configure your JavaScript SDK to include a server-generated HMAC SHA256 hash of your context key or user key.
 This hash is signed with the SDK key for your environment.
+Enabling secure mode means that every request coming from a client-side JavaScript SDK requires the secure mode hash to evaluate flag variations.
+You can pass this to your front-end code with the mechanism of your choice, such as bootstrapping or as a template variable.

 To use secure mode, you must complete the following:

-• Enable secure mode for each environment.
-You can enable secure mode for each of your environments on the Environments tab of your project on the Account settings page.
+1. Enable secure mode for each environment: You can enable secure mode by editing each of your environments from the Environments list of your project.
 Secure mode is an environment-wide setting.
-You can enable secure mode for your environment even if you're also using mobile SDKs that don't support it.
+You can enable secure mode for your environment even if you're also using SDKs other than JavaScript.
 Enabling secure mode does not cause those SDKs to fail.

 Enable secure mode during initial setup